Buying decisions of the consumers today is based on social media posts on different platforms.

 Nike uses Instagram

-Nike utilizes its Instagram account regularly than its Facebook Page, distributing posts on average about once per week.
-One purpose behind this could be the rising fame of the photograph/video sharing platform, which achieved 1 billion monthly active users prior this year.
+Nike utilizes its Instagram account more regularly than its Facebook Page, distributing posts on average about once per week.
+One purpose behind this could be the rising fame of the photograph/video-sharing platform, which achieved 1 billion monthly active users this year.

 Another reason may be the exclusively visual nature of the platform, which is better suited to the high-quality imagery and video content the sports brand produces for its followers to consume.

 The brand also keeps things consistent.
-They highlight the athletes or sports team in their posts.
-Their posts and the concise copy has a clear, motivational tone of voice.
+They highlight the athletes or sports teams in their posts.
+Their posts and the concise copy have a clear, motivational tone of voice.

 Unlike Facebook, Nike doesn’t use Instagram to exclusively champion its diverse range of athletes.